-The North Country Scenic Trail/Finger Lakes Trail passes through this unit.
-The trail crosses Farmersville State Forest from South to North starting at a trail head near the intersection of Bush Hill Road and West Branch Road.
-There is one primative designated camp site along the trail in the southern end of this state forest.
-Trail location may vary due to active timber sales and reroutes due to these.
-In these instances the trail is moved to protect public form the harvesting operations.
-More information on this trail can be found on the right hand side of this page under the Finger Lakes Trail link.
+A section of the North Country Scenic Trail (leaves DEC website) managed by the Finger Lakes Trail Conference (leaves DEC website) passes through this unit.
+The trail crosses from south to north, starting at a trailhead near the intersection of Bush Hill Road and West Branch Road.
+Trail location may vary because of reroutes due to active timber sales.
+In these instances the trail is moved to protect the public from the harvesting operations.

 The North County Scenic Trial can be used for snowshoeing and skiing.